 There is a chance that something has recently occurred to your water supply.
 For instance, contamination of some sort like rust or algae could have gotten into the pipes or water main.

 This is not uncommon, as city and well-provided water contains many minerals, impurities, sulfur, etc. As a result, the water that enters your home (and makes up your ice cubes!) can have an unpleasant odor and taste.
 This is far more likely if you notice your ice smells like chemicals or algae, as opposed to old food.

-One way to check if your water supply is the problem is to taste the tap water out of your faucet.
-This will allow you to see if the foul-tasting water is a problem in the entire home or if the problem is solely with the refrigerator.
+One way to check if your water supply is responsible for your ice maker’s ice tasting bad, try tasting the tap water out of your faucet.
+This will allow you to see if the foul-tasting water is a problem in the entire home, or if the problem is with the refrigerator.

 You can try out the cold water from the refrigerator and see how it tastes and smells.
 However, the most effective way to check the water lines is to turn the water off from behind the fridge and remove the line that extends to the back of the refrigerator from the wall.

 Slowly turn on the valve at the wall and allow the water to run into a bucket.
-This will allow you to see if the water is contaminated or clean.
+This allows you to see if the water is contaminated or clean.
 If it is the former, you will need to flush out the water lines until the water is clear.

 Therefore, you should switch out the filter for a new one.
 Once this has been done, reconnect the water line.